Key highlights

 - This command returns any IPv6 records, which are useful for checking modern web server configurations.

-For those who prefer a user-friendly approach, online IP checker tools provide a quick and easy way to find a domain’s IP address without using the command line.
+For a simpler option, use an online IP address lookup tool.
+It lets you find a domain’s IP address without using the command line.
 These tools also offer additional details, such as server location, hosting provider and DNS records.

 Follow the steps below to perform an IP lookup using online services.